tonezone6/InputKeyboardObservable/README.md

 }
 ```
 ### Step 2:
 Call `didBeginEditingHandler` to inform `InputKeyboardObservableViewController` when text input begins editing.
-This will scroll your text input just above the keyboard when you tap inside it.
+This will scroll your text input just above the keyboard when you tap inside.
 ```swift
 extension RoundedTextField: UITextFieldDelegate {
     func textFieldDidBeginEditing(_ textField: UITextField) {